sketch7/signalr-client/docs/TESTS.md

     - and fails to connect
       x - should retry
       - when disconnect is invoked
-        - should stop retying
+        x - should stop retying
       - when retry attempts limit reached x - should emit error

 - given a connected connection
   - when disconnect is invoked
-    - should have status as disconnected
+    x - should have status as disconnected
   - when disconnects
-    - should reconnect
+    x - should reconnect

 ## `on` specs